johorean/johorean.github.io/_posts/2020-10-21-iffco-malaysia-sdn-hbd-asian-oils-derivatives.md

 {% include link-adsense.html %}
 1. Manager - Sales
-2 Procurement Executive
+2. Procurement Executive
-3.Junior Chemist - AOD
+3. Junior Chemist - AOD
-4. Mechanical Technician - experience in handling pump 5.Machine Operator with Technical Background for Soap Bar Plant
+4. Mechanical Technician - experience in handling pump
+5. Machine Operator with Technical Background for Soap Bar Plant

 #### How To Apply
 If you confident and feel that this job is suitable to you, go ahead take your action now. <br/>